florian-stefan/spring-kafka-integration-test/README.md

 Since the annotations `@MockBean` or `@SpyBean` will alter the cache key of the context, an integration test that uses those annotations will run with a fresh Spring context while the cached context is still active.
-Therefore, such integration tests will fail if they require that the `MessageListener` consumes messages from the Kafka topic.
+Therefore, such integration tests will fail if they require that the `MessageListener` that is managed by the context of that test consumes messages from the Kafka topic.

 ### Solving the idle Kafka consumer problem